lblod/app-data-monitoring/README.md

 The back-end for the Data Monitoring application (DM), this is the scaffold of a project which needs to be built.
 The purpose of the data monitoring tool is to provide feedback to local administrators regarding the quality of the linked data they are publishing.

-This project has different important moving parts:
+This project has different moving parts:
 - The back-end (this repository).
 This is a docker-compose configuration that combines the front-end together with other services.
+- A specific microservice called [The count report generation service](https://github.com/lblod/dm-count-report-generation-service) which will act as a PoC for the eventual microservice that will analyse newly published data?
 - The front-end (which is available in [the frontend-data-monitoring repo](https://github.com/lblod/frontend-data-monitoring)).
 This is an Ember frontend

 The project has a basic mu-semtech structure now and some incomplete configuration.
 It has already been established there will be three kinds of users: